 Eagles Mere Country Club’s 18 hole course is a William Flynn design, which welcomes members and their guests with a challenging track, filled with beautiful views, elevation changes and forest lined fairways.
 Many EMCC members are seasonal visitors, and the period from Memorial Day weekend through Labor Day weekend is considered “in season”.
 This should not be confused with active and inactive seasons as defined by USGA rulings.
 EMCC active season begins the first Saturday in April and ends the last Sunday in October.

-Course rules: Play is governed by USGA rules plus occasional local rules that appear on the score card or are posted in the pro shop area.
+Course rules: Play is governed by USGA rules plus occasional local rules that appear on the score card or are posted in the Golf Shop area.
 Hard, metal spikes are prohibited.
 Please place bunker rakes outside bunkers, parallel to the fairway; White stakes mark out of bounds (OB).
 Balls in the flower bed area behind #1 hole are to be played from the designated drop area, with no penalty.
 The stone wall on #2 hole is OB.
 Balls hit through or over the fence on #3 hole are OB.
-Staked or white wrapped trees that interfere with swing allow a no penalty drop according to USGA rules.
+Staked or white wrapped trees that interfere with a swing allow a free drop with no penalty according to USGA rules.

-Safety: The golf course is armed with an electrical storm warning system, which operates only when the pro shop is open.
-When the horn sounds, seek shelter immediately.
+Safety: The golf course is armed with an electrical storm warning system, which operates only when the Golf Shop is open.
+When the horn sounds, stop play immediately and seek shelter.
 Obey cart movement posted signage.
 The hilly terrain is especially dangerous under wet conditions.

-Practice Range: Range closes 4:30 Tuesday and opens 9:00 Wednesday for maintenance.
-During severe weather conditions the range may be marked closed.
+Practice Range: The Range is open during in-season months from 7:00 am to 6:00 pm daily except for maintenance purposes when the Range closes at 4:30 pm on Tuesday and opens 9:00 am Wednesday.
+During severe weather conditions the Practice Range may be marked closed.

 Golf Course Dress Code, including the practice areas: